Cysharp/MagicOnion/docs/docs/supported-platforms.md

 # Supported Platforms

-MagicOnion is designed to run on the .NET platform.
+MagicOnion is designed to run on various .NET platforms.
 The requirements for the server and client are as follows.

 ## Server-side (MagicOnion.Server)